tyler569/nightingale/README.md

     - Executed in isolated memory maps
     - Allows for shared memory with threads
 - Process management (wait)
+- IPC through pipes and signals
 - Basic networking (though work-in-progress)
     - Sending and receiving UDP datagrams from userspace
-- Syscall interface with explicit "error" flag
+- Syscall interface
 - Loadable kernel modules

 Writing software for the nightingale is very similar to writing POSIX software today, several of the most important interfaces are supported.